 Employees shall be paid for scheduled working hours lost when required or entitled as a Union steward, witness or grievant, to investigate grievances or workplace-related complaints, and to attend the following: grievance meetings with the Employer, arbitration hearings and meetings called or agreed to by the Employer.
+Management shall ensure that members of the bargaining team have work coverage for their lunch hour when preparing for collective bargaining.
 Time spent in such meetings outside an Employee's regular working hours will be without pay.